Why Refrigerator Water Filters Are Important

 Here’s a list of the best-selling refrigerator water filters on Amazon:

-- Easy filter replacement: No tools of water-turnoff required to replace cartridge inside refrigerator.
+- Easy filter replacement - No tools or water-turnoff required to replace cartridge inside refrigerator

-- Six-Month filter life: For best filtration results, filter cartridge should be replaced every six months or 300 gallons.
-Operation Water Pressure (psi) 25 min. - 120 max.
+- Six-month filter life - For best filtration results, filter cartridge should be replaced every six months* or 300 gallons (*Replace sooner if flow rate noticeably declines)

 - Make sure this fits by entering your refrigerator model number.